emuraton/react-patterns/README.md

 export default ThemedButton;
 ```

-Now, we can use our `ThemedButton`.
-We don't need anymore to manually pass down props through each layer.
+Now, we can use our Context and `ThemedButton`.
+The React Provider uses a `value` prop, which is the data that we want to pass down.

 ```jsx
 import ThemedButton from './ThemedButton';